SeUniVr/RestLeague/README.md

 * **Target:** Must be explicitly designed to test REST APIs
 * **Containerized:** Submissions must be easily deployable, via a Docker image

-In particular, the tools must be compatible with [RESTgym](https://github.com/SeUniVr/RESTgym), a benchmarking infrastructure specifically designed for REST API testing tools. *Check [here](README.md#🔍-testing-the-testing-tool) the details of our experimental setting*.
+In particular, the tools must be compatible with [RESTgym](https://github.com/SeUniVr/RESTgym), a benchmarking infrastructure specifically designed for REST API testing tools. *Check [here](README#🔍-testing-the-testing-tool) the details of our experimental setting*.

 ### 📊 Evaluation Criteria

 Tools will be scored based on a comprehensive set of criteria, focusing on both **quality of testing** and **resource efficiency**

 1. **Fault Detection:** The total number of *unique* `5XX` responses obtained by the tool
-2. **Operation Coverage:** The extent of API endpoints succesfully tested (obtaining a `2XX` response)
+2. **Operation Coverage:** The extent of API endpoints successfully tested (obtaining a `2XX` response)
-3. **Code Coverage:** The extent of API code effectively explored during testing (measuread in terms of methods, statements, and branches covered)
+3. **Code Coverage:** The extent of API code effectively explored during testing (measured in terms of methods, statements, and branches covered)
 4. **Testing Efficiency:** The time taken and the number of requests needed to achieve the fault and coverage results

 The final score will be a weighted aggregate of these metrics.
 Testing metrics will be collected by using the [Restats](https://github.com/SeUniVr/restats) tool.